A. G. Street: Life and work

 Next, Street spent some years working on a farm in Canada, arriving in Winnipeg in 1910.
 There he learnt a more expansive form of agriculture than he knew at home.

 First of all a working farmer, Street began to try his hand at writing as a way to supplement his farm income when it was severely reduced by prices falling during the great agricultural depression of the 1920s and 1930s.
 He continued to farm after he became a popular author.
 He portrayed farm life in the south of England without idealizing it, and his use of dialect strengthens his imagery of rural life.
 His books were mainly light fiction, often based on the Wiltshire farming community and to some degree autobiographical.
 His book Strawberry Roan was turned into a film.
 A critical work of 2006 brackets him with George Sturt, Adrian Bell, Henry Williamson, W. H. Hudson, H. J. Massingham, H. V. Morton, Constance Holme and Mary Webb.
+A number of his books were illustrated by the artist Lionel Edwards.

 He wrote a weekly column for Farmers Weekly for thirty years.
 He was also a prolific radio broadcaster, appearing on The Brains Trust and many other BBC radio programmes, and a member of the Empire Poetry League.

 During the Second World War he was a member of the Home Guard, on one occasion joining the chase for a missing German parachutist.

 Street is himself the subject of a radio programme by the poet Sean Street.